 JUST SAY 'NO'

 We must save them from themselves.
-We need to awaken believers into reality.
+We need to awaken believers to reality.
 We must wean them off magic and teach them to "Just Say No." We must help them realize that "the supernatural" is superstition.
 Below are steps you can take to help those addicted to magic.

 Tell them, "It's not real."

-Before implementing any plan, I strongly suggest that you first read "Believe."This is crucial.
-After you read "Believe," set up an intervention.
+Before implementing any plan, I strongly recommend that you first read "Believe."
+This step is crucial.
+After reading "Believe," set up an intervention.
 Talk to your theist friends.
 When they use words like "the supernatural, miracles, faith," or anything related, tell them, "I am not superstitious.
 I do not believe in magic, and magic is not real."
 Be consistent.
 Be persistent.
-No matter what words they use, stick to the script; this is imperative.
-The term "magic" is vital.
-Your goal is to help them understand that regardless of the ideological vocabulary they employ, the mechanism they depend upon to manipulate reality is magic.
-You want to demote their lofty lingo to "magic" because when it's called "magic," not even theists believe magic is real.
-So only use the word "magic" to characterize any theist fantasy.
+No matter what words they use, stick to the script; this is essential.
+The term "magic" is key.
+Your goal is to help them understand that, regardless of the ideological vocabulary they use, the mechanism they rely on to manipulate reality is magic.
+You want to lower their lofty language to "magic" because when it's called "magic," even theists won't believe magic is real.
+So, only use the word "magic" to describe any theist supernatural fantasy.

 Related Topics: Believe | Christians | New ID

 1 MAGIC – mag·ic | \măj′ĭk \ noun; an attempt to understand and use supernatural forces through rituals, symbols, actions, gestures, and language.
-Departing from what is usual, especially to transcend the laws of nature, achieving desired results through various controls of the supernatural, an effect that exceeds all known human or natural powers and is ascribed to a supernatural cause, a miracle.
+Departing from what is usual, especially to transcend the laws of nature, achieving desired results by controlling the supernatural influences, an effect that exceeds all known human or natural powers and is ascribed to a supernatural cause, a miracle.
 Wikipedia, Merriam-Webster, The Free Dictionary, and Dictionary.com

-© 2024 Golden Heart
+© 2025 Golden Heart